glucas/buffer-protect/README.md

 This package provides a configurable list of buffer names that should never be killed.

+# ARCHIVED

+I no longer use this package, replacing this workflow with the built-in `emacs-lock` package.

 # Usage

 The `*Messages*` and `*scratch*` buffers are protected by